How to apply Agile project management principles to your work

 Sprints

-Agile project management is typically done in sprints, where each sprint involves the completion of a chunk of the project.
-These should generally align with the phases we identified earlier, though if a phase is exceptionally large, it may be broken down into multiple sprints.
+Agile project management is typically done in sprints, each involving the completion of a chunk of the project.
+These should generally align with the phases we identified earlier, though if a phase is vast, it may be broken down into multiple sprints.

 You’ll keep working on the project like this until the end goal is finally complete.